 - 1 cup water

-- 4 sprigs of fresh mint
+- 6 sprigs of fresh mint

-- Place sugar and water in a small sauce pan.
+Place sugar and water in a small saucepan.

-- Bring to a boil, stirring to fully dissolve the sugar.
+Bring to a boil, stirring to fully dissolve the sugar.

-- Remove from heat.
+Remove from heat.

-- Add mint sprigs into the hot syrup and steep until cool.
+Add mint sprigs into the hot syrup and steep until cool.